 - Limits on the number of BTL mortgages held by each investor

 - The age limit of at least 21 - although some lenders will consider applicants aged 18 and above

 - More significant deposit requirements, usually from 25% and above

-Many lenders will consider your personal income as part of the assessment process.
+Many interest only buy-to-let mortgage lenders will consider your personal income as part of the assessment process.
 This is to help them understand whether you will be able to keep up with the repayments, as well as what sort of rent you can expect to achieve.

-The typical standard is to offer lending capped at a multiple of your annual income - often around 4-4.5 times - although some lenders are more flexible.
+The typical standard is to offer buy to let interest-only mortgage lending capped at a multiple of your annual income - often around 4 - 4.5 times - although some lenders are more flexible.

-Having secure full-time employment is seen as a positive since you can demonstrate a stable and regular income to reduce the risk to the lender.
+Having secure full-time employment is seen as a positive since you can demonstrate a stable and regular income to reduce the risk to the interest only buy-to-let mortgage lender.
 Some lenders are also familiar with self-employed applicants and staggered income bases, and so can offer to lend based on a different calculation.

-Your credit score is always considered when applying for lending, and most mainstream BTL lenders will not consider making a mortgage offer if you have a bad credit score.
+Your credit score is always considered when applying for buy to let interest-only mortgage lending, and most mainstream BTL lenders will not consider making a mortgage offer if you have a bad credit score.

 However, this depends on how long ago your financial difficulties were and all the other factors involved in considering your mortgage application, so it is still possible to secure lending.